-Paediatric MOM test battery
+Pediatric MOM test battery

-The final pediatric MOM test battery, as chosen by the HEARRING group, is shown in table 1.
-The final MOM test battery was divided into four chronological age categories; (i) six weeks - six months; (ii) six months - two years; (iii) two years - six years; and (iv) older than six years.
-The test intervals included assessments prior to implantation; three, six and twelve months after CI activation; and yearly thereafter.
+The final pediatric MOM test battery, as chosen by the HE-ARRING group, is shown in Table 2.
+The final MOM test battery was divided into four chronological age categories: (1) six weeks-six months; (2) six months-two years; (3) two years-six years; and (4) six years-18 years.
+With 18 years being the world mean upper age for childhood, the study decided to define the pediatric population from zero to 18 years.
+The test intervals included assessments before implantation; three, six, and twelve months after CI activation; and yearly thereafter.
 The calibration of the validated test instruments should be checked routinely by appropriate experts to ensure that the equipment will produce results which meet or exceed defined criteria with a specified degree of confidence.
-For all measurements, the used material and test condition (i.e. best aided condition, Clright ear only, etc.) should be registered.
+For all measurements, the used material and test condition (i.e., best aided condition, Cl{right ear} only, etc.) should be registered.

-Although many more valuable outcome measures were considered for inclusion, the chosen set was kept as minimal as possible to guarantee to fit in most clinical settings.
+Although many more valuable outcome measures were considered for inclusion, the chosen set was kept as minimal as possible in order to fit in most clinical settings.
 Suggestions of useful additional measurements are listed in a later section (section 8).
 Interested centers should add additional outcomes to meet their specific requirements.